Journalists of all media can apply to take part in the international bursary programmes and conferences of IJP.

 - A list of three favoured host media (or the favoured locations).

 - At the most five written work samples.
-Radio and television journalists should send a list of their best work samples, please do not send tapes.
+Radio and television journalists are asked to send a comprehensive list of contributions.

-- If possible, a convincing proof of the language skills (e.g. Toefl test, language certifications or as section of the above mentioned reference).
+- If possible, a convincing proof of the language skills (e.g. Toefl test, language certificates or as section of the above mentioned reference).

 - An e-mail address under which the applicant can be reached.

-All applications are to be sent by post directly to the respective programme coordinator or the respective programme office.
+All applications are to be sent either by post or e-mail directly to the respective programme coordinator or the respective programme office.
+Please refer to the the respective programme for details.
 (Please no registered letters or parcels).
 To simplify the application procedure some IJP programmes offer online application forms on their websites (e.g. Arthur F. Burns Fellowship, German-British Bursary).

 The course of law is excluded with all IJP.